 Even, which newsletters to trust and read?

-You will go bananas.
+No, you will go bananas.

 Do It Yourself – Collect all the information there is.
 Listen to all advisors you have access to.
 But eventually, do your own due diligence, to the extent you can.
 Make it your decision.

 Wait a month – Don’t rush in, especially if you are starting out in investing, or starting out with a new newsletter.
-Give yourself time to get a ‘sense’ of the market and the newsletter and the stock.
+Give yourself time to get a “sense” of the market and the newsletter and the stock.
 It is not the end of the world if you miss one ‘pick.’
 It is a continuous business.
 There will be many more.

 Understand the business – Invest because you identify with the business and the opportunity it represents.
 Understanding the business also facilitates an ‘exit’ as and when required.

-Why Individual Stocks
+Why Individual Stocks and ETFs?

 However, the prospect of higher reward carries with it the possibility of higher risk.
 Stock picking is generally riskier than exchange-traded funds (ETFs), especially with high growth, but the performance over the long term should outperform an ETF.

 The question to ask yourself is – Am I in a position to bear the risk of losses while pursuing a strategy of seeking higher returns from my investments?